 - Isolation is used to separate people infected with SARS-CoV-2, the virus that causes COVID-19, from people who are not infected.
 These individuals can have symptoms or no symptoms (asymptomatic).
 People who are in isolation should stay home until it's safe for them to be around others.
-In the home, anyone sick or infected should separate themselves from others by staying in a specific "sick room" or area and using a separate bathroom (if available).

-- Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
+In the home, anyone sick or infected should separate themselves from others by staying in a specific "sick room" or area and using a separate bathroom (if available). - Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
 People in quarantine should stay home, separate themselves from others and monitor their health.

 - Symptoms: People with COVID-19 have had a wide range of reported symptoms ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to SARS-CoV-2.
 Symptoms can include:

-- Fever (100.4°F or higher) or chills
+- Fever or chills

 - o Cough

-- o Shortness of breath or difficulty breathing
+- Shortness of breath or difficulty breathing

-- Fatigue from unknown cause
+- o Fatigue

 - Muscle or body aches

 - o Headache

 - New loss of taste or smell

 - Sore throat

 - Nausea or vomiting

 - o Diarrhea

-- This list does not include all possible symptoms and children and youth with SARS-CoV-2 infection may experience any, all, or none of these symptoms.
+- This list does not include all possible symptoms and children with SARS-CoV-2 infection may experience any, all, or none of these symptoms.

+- Fully Vaccinated individuals are ≥2 weeks following receipt of the second dose in a two-dose COVID- 19 vaccine series or ≥2 weeks following receipt of 1 dose of a single-dose COVID-19 vaccine.